The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Venus in Furs - Baby's On Fire

-Velvet Goldmine band glams it on.
+Velvet Goldmine band glams it on with an ace Eno cover.

 Vibrators - I Need a Slave